How to make log structures: Examples

 We start from $X$ the toroidal crossing surface given as the union of three toric surfaces as in the moment polygonal complex pictured in Figure~\ref{fig:surface}.

 From the picture we see that $X$ is naturally embedded in $\PP^4$ and given by equations:

 in homogeneous coordinates $x:y:z:u:w$.
 The three components of $X$ are:

-The obvious --- and, essentially, unique --- polarization (see page \pageref{polar}) has kink $\kappa=1$ along the $x$ and $y$ axes and $\kappa=2$ along the $z$-axis.\footnote{In fact, this is the simplest real life example where we see a necessity for allowing a kink $>1$.} The datum of a log structure on $X$ over $k^\dagger$ consists of wall functions:
+The obvious --- and, essentially, unique --- polarization (see page \pageref{polar}) has kink $\kappa=1$ along the $x$ and $y$ axes and $\kappa=2$ along the $z$-axis.\footnote{In fact, this is the simplest real life example where we see a necessity for allowing a kink $>1$.} The datum of a log structure on $X$ over $k^\dagger$ consists of slab sections:

-(in the affine patch $u=1$) and the joint compatibility condition at the origin states that From now on we fix general wall functions and denote by $X^\dagger/k^\dagger$ the surface $X$ equipped with the log structure and structure morphism $X^\dagger \to \Spec k^\dagger$ given by these functions.
+(in the affine patch $u=1$) and the joint condition at the origin states that From now on we fix general slab sections and denote by $X^\dagger/k^\dagger$ the surface $X$ equipped with the log structure and structure morphism $X^\dagger \to \Spec k^\dagger$ given by these functions.

-The morphism is not log smooth: it is singular along the union of points $Z\subset X$ where the wall functions vanish.
+The morphism is not log smooth: it is singular along the union of points $Z\subset X$ where the slab secctions vanish.
 For generic coefficients, we find $8$ such points.
 We will next see how these log structures arise naturally when we deform the surface $X$.